Manhattan Beach Personal Injury Lawyers

 Were you injured in an accident that was caused by a vehicle that was merging into your lane?
 Depending on the circumstances, you may be able to collect compensation for the damages caused by your injuries.
 These damages can include but may not be limited to:

-• Current and ongoing medical expenses
+• Current medical expenses

 • Lost wages